Infosound is a frequently-updated blend of audio features on a broad range of sight loss-related subjects, shorter briefings about

 Listening on the Infosound Web Site

-The audio library is kept frequently-updated and it can easily be browsed here on this web site.
+updated and it can easily be browsed here on this web site.
 One single link takes you straight to the rolling 24/7

 Listening on your phone

-You can use the keypad on a standard home landline phone, or mobile phone, to browse the content of the
+You can use the keypad on any standard home landline phone, or mobile phone, to go straight to the Infosound

-feedback and navigational guidance in audio.
-Because many phone service providers offer free evening
+full speech feedback and navigational guidance in audio.
+Because many phone service providers offer free

 charges.
 To listen to the library over the phone, just call us on 03000 111 555 and select option 9.